YashashriGawande/DevConnect-An-Automated-Multi-Service-Community-Hub-with-CI-CD-and-AWS-Monitoring/README.md

 - AWS CLI:- Command-line tool to interact with AWS services.
 - Terraform :- Infrastructure as Code tool to create AWS infrastructure such as EC2 instances and EKS clusters.
 - Prometheus & Graphana :- Monitoring and alerting tools.

+# Pipeline Stages:

+1. Git Checkout:
+This stage pulls the source code from a GitHub repository, which contains the devconnect project.

+2. SonarQube Analysis:
+Performs static code analysis using SonarQube to check for code smells, bugs, and security vulnerabilities.
+It uses the pre-configured SonarQube scanner.

+3. Quality Gate:
+Ensures that the code meets the defined quality standards using SonarQube’s Quality Gate.
+If the quality gate fails, the pipeline stops.

+4. Trivy Security Scan:
+Scans the application’s directory for known vulnerabilities using Trivy.
+The scan results are stored in a file named trivy.txt.

+5. Build Docker Image:
+This stage builds the Docker image for the application using the Dockerfile found in the repository.
+The image is tagged based on the user-defined ECR repository name.

+6. Create ECR Repository:
+The pipeline checks whether the specified ECR repository exists in the AWS account.
+If not, it creates the repository automatically.
+This step ensures that the Docker image has a valid destination for storage.

+7. Tag & Push Docker Image to AWS ECR:
+The Docker image is tagged with both a unique build number and the latest tag.
+Afterward, the image is pushed to the specified ECR repository in the user's AWS account.

+8. Delete Docker Images from Jenkins Server:
+Once the images are pushed to ECR, the unused docker images will be deleted to avoid storage issues.

+9. Create ArgoCD, Grafana & Prometheus:
+The pipeline will create ArgoCD, Grafana & Prometheus.
+ArgoCD will be used to deploy Docker image from ECR.
+Grafana & Prometheus will be used for monitoring the application.